Elder Law

-An elder law attorney addresses legal planning for a person’s changing financial, residential, and personal care needs that result from aging, illness, or physical or mental disability.
+An elder/special needs law attorney addresses legal planning (both estate planning and government-benefits planning) for a person’s changing financial, residential, and personal care needs that result from aging, illness, or physical or mental disability.

 Does an Elder Law Attorney Only Work With the Elderly?

-What Type of Planning Is Performed by an Elder Law Attorney?
+What Type of Planning is Performed by an Elder/Special Needs Law Attorney?

-Among several elder law services, an elder law attorney can prepare documents that enable a person to assist an individual or loved one with managing their medical and financial needs.
-They can review and negotiate admissions agreements, or prepare a trust to protect assets from the sale of a home.
-If needed, elder law attorneys can also evaluate the level of disability and appropriate housing options that would provide the level of supportive services needed.
-They prepare plans for qualifying for Medical Assistance or, if an individual is a veteran, an elder law attorney can help evaluate what veteran’s benefits are available to defray the cost of care.
+If needed, elder/special needs law attorneys can also evaluate the level of disability and the appropriate housing options to provide the level of supportive services needed.
+They prepare plans for qualifying for Medical Assistance, or, if an individual is a veteran, an attorney can help evaluate what veterans’ benefits are available to pay for the cost of care.

 Client Reviews